Technology > Calibration > NISAR Calibration

 KMZ file of all deployed NISAR CRs in Oklahoma.
 Orange triangles represent deployed CRs while Green triangles represent CRs to be deployed Oct 19-Oct 31, 2023

-Use the 'Get Corner Reflector Data' button to retrieve the vertices of the the SWOT corner reflectors (latitude, longitude, orientation, etc) for a particular date.
+Use the 'Get Corner Reflector Data' button to retrieve the vertices of the the NISAR corner reflectors (latitude, longitude, orientation, etc) for a particular date.
 Data goes back to June 4, 2021.
 Output is a comma-separated value (CSV) file.

 Select type tide-free for conventional tide-free crust (ITRF), select type instantaneous-crust for instantanous observed crust, and select type mean-crust for permanent tide.
 See for example, terrestial reference systems, particulary Figure 1.1 for additional information.
 The entered date applies the average plate motion of nearby GNSS sites OKSY and OKCL.
 The date also applies the solid tide, pole tide, and ocean tide with the FES2014b Ocean Tide Model and center of mass due to both solid Earth and ocean.
 The reference system instantaneous-crust is a function of latitude, longitude, and the entered time.
 The reference system mean-crust is a function of latitude only.
 See for example, permanent tide deformation.